slds-lmu/dl4nlp/content/team/_index.md

 ## Contributors welcome

-__If you love teaching ML and have free resources available, please consider joining the team and email us now! (bernd.bischl@stat.uni-muenchen.de or ludwig.bothmann@stat.uni-muenchen.de).__
+__If you love teaching ML and have free resources available, please consider joining the team and email us now!
+(LMU: matthias@stat.uni-muenchen.de or weissweiler@cis.lmu.de;
+Uni Wien: andreas.stephan@univie.ac.at or erion.cano@univie.ac.at)__

-Our contributing guidelines may be found [here](https://github.com/slds-lmu/lecture_i2ml/blob/master/CONTRIBUTING.md).
+Our contributing guidelines may be found [here](https://github.com/slds-lmu/lecture_dl4nlp/blob/master/CONTRIBUTING.md).

 ## License